rust-lang/rust/text/0517-io-os-reform.md

-* Windows, however, works with *arbitrary `u16` sequences* that are roughly interpreted at UTF-16, but may not actually be valid UTF-16 -- an "encoding" often call UCS-2; see http://justsolve.archiveteam.org/wiki/UCS-2 for a bit more detail.
+* Windows, however, works with *arbitrary `u16` sequences* that are roughly interpreted at UTF-16, but may not actually be valid UTF-16 -- an "encoding" often called UCS-2; see http://justsolve.archiveteam.org/wiki/UCS-2 for a bit more detail.

 What this means is that all of Rust's platforms go beyond Unicode, but they do